nagswarnaa/SystemDesignConcepts/README.md

 DNS also includes security features to protect against attacks like DNS spoofing, where an attacker redirects a domain name to a different IP address.
 DNS Security Extensions (DNSSEC) is a suite of extensions that adds extra security to the DNS protocol by enabling DNS responses to be digitally signed.

 In essence, DNS is a critical infrastructure of the Internet, acting as the directory enabler that turns human-readable domain names into computer-readable IP addresses, facilitating successful and secure communication between devices on the Internet.

+### Scalability:
+Scalability is the capability of a system, process, or network to handle a growing amount of work, or its potential to be enlarged in order to accommodate that growth.
+Imagine a small bakery that initially serves a handful of customers each day.
+As word spreads about the delicious pastries it makes, more customers start to visit.
+The bakery's success hinges on its ability to scale – to produce more pastries without sacrificing quality.
+In the digital world, a scalable system is able to handle increasing numbers of requests and deliver consistent performance as usage grows.
+This can involve scaling up (increasing the capacity of individual components) or scaling out (adding more components to a system).

+### Availability:
+Availability refers to the degree to which a system is in a functional state, ready to be used when needed.
+Think of it as a reliable public transit system.
+If the trains are always running on time, and rarely break down, the system is highly available.
+In the context of digital systems, availability is often measured as a percentage, known as uptime.
+A system with 99.9% uptime, for example, is expected to be unavailable no more than 0.1% of the time.
+Achieving high availability often involves implementing redundancies and failover mechanisms to ensure that if one part of a system fails, others can pick up the slack.

+### Reliability:
+Reliability is the measure of a system's ability to perform its intended function without failure over a specified period of time under certain conditions.
+Using the bakery example again, reliability could be the consistent quality of the pastries it produces.
+If every croissant is as buttery and flaky as the last, the bakery is reliable.
+In the digital realm, a reliable system delivers consistent results, operates without unexpected errors or crashes, and recovers gracefully from any problems that do arise.